Cerise (color): Irresistible

-The color irresistible is displayed at right.
+The color irresistible is displayed adjacent.

 The color name irresistible first came into use in the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.

 The normalized color coordinates for irresistible are identical to raspberry rose, which was first recorded as a color name in English in 1950 in the Descriptive Color Names Dictionary.